 Authors should pay attention to the following format and style:

-- When submitted for review, all tables and figures (graphs) should be written on separate pages at the end of manuscript.
-Each table or figure should be numerically numbered and fully titled, which refer to the contents of the table or figure.
+- Each table or figure should be numerically numbered and fully titled, which refer to the contents of the table or figure.

 - References for each graph should be mentioned in manuscript without any exception.

 - Graphs should be easily interpreted without referring to the text.

 - Lines that refer to sources and notes should be included in the text.

 Equations, equations should be numerically numbered in parentheses with align-right margin.